 By refusing to support the rights of gay people and other queer groups, the government promotes intolerance over freedom.
 It also violates Article 27 of the Constitution of Kenya that bars the State from discriminating anyone on grounds such as sex.

 The High Court already compelled the NGO regulatory authority in 2016 to register a lobby for the Lesbian, Gay, Bisexual, Transgender and Intersex people in the country.
+Even though the authority appealed the case, the Court of Appeal on 22nd March 2019 upheld the High Court ruling.

 This shows that Kenya is not very far away from putting more weight on this issue.
 This extends to other queer groups.